In 1992 I telephoned Channel 4 to offer them my proposal.

 “As a presenter they like a show reel.
 Maybe start small?”

-I popped open my eyes but felt inaudible.
-“Clapham Common.
-A tricycle.”
+I popped open my eyes.
+I felt inaudible.
+“Clapham Common on a tricycle.
+Yes.”

 “Show these people something they haven’t seen.”

 She jolted and raised her hands unsteadily, which I didn’t ask her to do.
 Perhaps it was a joke.
-Someone around the table swore and the faces turned to look at me.
-Two pushed back.
+Someone across the table swore and faces turned to look at me.
+Two people pushed back.
 Peter asked me if this was bloody necessary.
 If what was necessary?

 I showed off the Browning and smiled.
 “I’m just..
 Wendy..
 Contras.”
 I must’ve gestured the muzzle at her.
 Someone tried to grab my arm and I pointed it at him.
 “No need.
 Stay calm.”